Zelaron/Neural-Digits/readme.md

 # Neural Digits

-A simple Python script for training, testing, and performing inference with a neural network on the MNIST dataset of handwritten digits.
+A simple Python script for training, testing, and performing inference with a multilayer neural network on the MNIST dataset of handwritten digits.
 Built with PyTorch, Neural Digits allows for training from scratch, continuing from a saved model, evaluating performance, and predicting digits from individual image files.
 It is capable of achieving over 99% accuracy on the MNIST training data with about 50 epochs of training.

 ## Features